Engee documentation

 Details

-The vector [M_J M_C] of two heat capacity values.
-The first value M_J is the heat capacity of the transition.
-The second value, M_C, is the heat capacity of the case.
+Vector [M_J, M_C] of the two values of the heat capacity.
+The first value M_J — this is the heat capacity of the transition.
+The second value, M_C — this is the heat capacity of the case.

 Dependencies

-To use this parameter, set the Thermal network parameter to `Specify junction and case thermal parameters' and the Thermal mass parameterization parameter to `By thermal mass'.
+To use this parameter, set the Thermal network parameter to Specify junction and case thermal parameters, and for the parameter Thermal mass parameterization the value By thermal mass.

 J/K | kJ/K